JopSchaap/trustchain-superapp/freedomOfComputing/src/main/java/nl/tudelft/trustchain/foc/README.md

 <img height="600" src="../../../../../../../../doc/freedomOfComputing/create_torrent_animation.gif" alt="GIF displaying how to create torrents from apks">

-### Downloading the seeding torrent, as a recipient
-# todo

 ### Executing the downloaded apk

 The user can press the displayed buttons containing the name of the specific .apk to execute it.
+In order to execute it, the apk must be fully downloaded (when the apk is highlighted blue).
 <img height="600" src="../../../../../../../../doc/freedomOfComputing/run_search_apk.gif" alt="GIF displaying how to execute apks">

-### Voting
+### Voting System
-A new component to the FOC superapp is the voting.
+A new component to the FOC superapp is the voting system.
 When a user first joins the FOC community, or opens the FOC community screen
-, it makes a pull request to the other peers in the community asking for votes on apks it does not have.
-These votes are then gossiped to the user and is updated on the screen.
+, they make a pull request to the other peers in the community asking for votes on apks it does not have.
+It does this through the EVA protocol.
+The user sends a list of vote ids that it has to its peers.
+The peers then do a check between their local vote storage and
+the incoming storage.
+Votes that do not intersect are then gossiped to the user and is consequently updated in the user interface.
 The gif below displays the first time a new user joins the FOC community.
 The default search.apk is already loaded in but the two new apks with their associated votes have been gossiped.

 <img height="600" src="../../../../../../../../doc/freedomOfComputing/pull_based.gif" alt="GIF displaying pull based gossip">

-When a user is using the FOC community app and peers are voting for apks.
-The new votes are pushed to the user using "hot potato" gossiping.
+While a user engages with the FOC community app and peers are casting votes for APKs, new votes are delivered to the user through "hot potato" gossiping.
+In our setup, the push-based gossiping cycles log(n) times where n is the number of directly connected peers before ceasing to be multicasted.
+The GIF below demonstrates the upvote counter of the app.debug.apk increasing by one, facilitated by a push-based gossip from another peer.

 <img height="600" src="../../../../../../../../doc/freedomOfComputing/push_based.gif" alt="GIF displaying push based gossip">

 Once an apk reaches a certain threshold of positive votes (# of upvotes - # of downvotes), the apk will be moved to the user's homescreen and they can execute the apk on the homescreen as well.
 The gif below displays this happening with a threshold of three votes.
 <img height="600" src="../../../../../../../../doc/freedomOfComputing/add_to_homescreen.gif" alt="GIF displaying apk being added to homescreen">

+### Notable Decisions
+# todo

+### Limitations of protocols
+# todo

+### Future work
+One potential area for future improvement involves enhancing the pull-based gossiping mechanism.
+As mentioned earlier, the current approach utilizes IDs to transmit requests, with the response comprising a collection of new vote messages.
+There's potential to decrease message size by employing short IDs (short unique IDs), and even more significantly, by incorporating set reconciliation.
+This technique enables smaller message sizes and enhances scalability for accommodating a larger number of votes.

+Another prospective for future work involves enabling the removal of APKs that have been automatically installed on users' home screens.
+This functionality can be implemented either manually by the user or automatically if an APK no longer meets the required vote threshold.

+### Testing and coverage

+The new classes with heavy logic that required testing were `FOCVoteTracker` and `FOCSignedVote` class.
+For the `FOCVoteTracker` class, we reached 100% method coverage with 90% of lines covered (The missing lines are just mainly console log statements used for debugging) and on the `FOCSignedVote` class, we reached 100% method coverage and 100% line coverage.

+We've made sure to include detailed KDocs for all new and most existing methods.
+These documents cover parameters, return statements, and provide an overview of each method's functionality.